Q-Zone Hoop Frame PRO

 How Much Space Will You Have for Quilting?

-My Juki F600 has an 8-inch harp space, but a few inches are lost with the space taken up by the back rail and rolled up quilt.
-When I began quilting my first quilt, I had around 5-inches of quiltable space per row.
-By the time I reached the end of the baby quilt, I had around 3 1/2-inches of space because of the bulky quilt roll in the arm of the machine.
+My Janome 1600p has a 9-inch harp space, but a few inches are lost with the space taken up by the back rail and rolled up quilt.
+When I begin quilting, I have around 5 1/2-inches of quiltable space per row.

 The limiting factor here was my home machine and the small harp space.
 It wasn't a lot of space to quilt in, and it certainly made for a lot of advances through the hoop, but it was still faster than quilting this baby quilt on my home machine, yes, even in a special sewing table!